 What is Penetration Testing?

 A penetration test, or pen test, is a form of ethical hacking used to test a network’s security system and check for vulnerabilities.
 Every business has different needs in protecting their online data, and penetration testing acts as a check to find any potential weaknesses in your defenses.

 These pen tests can also check a business’s security policy, how well the organization reacts and responds to an attack, and how the overall network adheres to respective compliance requirements.
 Essentially, these white hat attacks put the entire security program through an in-depth exam and reports the results in order to tackle any vulnerabilities before they are exploited.

 Types of Penetration Tests

 Thorough, professional penetration testing typically includes a variety of assessments within each attack, and we work with small to medium businesses in every industry to determine the right vulnerability testing for your network’s specific needs.
-After each penetration test, we’ll work together to strengthen and fix your defenses to ensure your digital assets are properly protected.
+After each assessment, we’ll work together to strengthen and fix your defenses to ensure your digital assets are properly protected.

 A method to gauge all externally visible servers or devices, such as firewalls and name servers, to determine how far an intruder can get after obtaining illegal access.